zeromq/pyzmq/docs/unicode.rst

 =================

 PyZMQ is built with an eye towards an easy transition to Python 3, and part of that is dealing with unicode objects.
-This is an overview of what that means
+This is an overview of some of what we found, and what it means for PyZMQ.

 First, Unicode in Python 2 and 3
 ********************************